Azure/Metrics-Advisor-for-Equipment.github.io/docs/05-Scheduling an inference.md

 ## 5. Set a replay

-After a model is doing live inference, users could choose to schedule a replay.
+After a model is doing streaming inference, users could choose to schedule a replay.
 This will trigger a backfill on your selected timestamp immediately to fix a failed inference or to override the existing data.

 Replay: overwrite the data in a historical time range by running the inference with its current settings.

 A max of 2000 data points can be replayed.
 For example, with a data frequency interval of 1 minute, you can replay a time range of about 1 day.

-Schedule replay/backfill for an existing live inference.
+Schedule replay/backfill for an existing streaming inference.
 Select start date and time and Select end date and time.

 The current replay must finish before creating a new one.Wait until the evaluation finishes before creating a replay. ![image](https://user-images.githubusercontent.com/36343326/176645839-c3fe65b1-ad9f-4211-8fc7-30ba96ab5c3d.png)